redhat-openstack/website/source/uncategorized/packstack-cookbook.html.md

          packstack --allinone

+Shorthand for

-Shorthand for `--install-hosts=&lt;local ipaddr&gt; --novanetwork-pubif=&lt;dev&gt; --novacompute-privif=lo --novanetwork-privif=lo --os-swift-install=y --nagios--install=y`, this option can be used to install an all in one OpenStack on this host.
+         --install-hosts=<local ipaddr> --novanetwork-pubif=<dev> --novacompute-privif=lo --novanetwork-privif=lo --os-swift-install=y --nagios--install=y

+This option can be used to install an all in one OpenStack on this host.

 #### Generate answer file